paralink-network/paralink-node/README.md

  - `execute_ipfs(ipfs_address, ipfs_hash)`: submit IPFS node address and IPFS hash where your PQL JSON is located (see [examples/ipfs_request.py](examples/ipfs_request.py))

 Furthermore see [examples](examples) folder for additional examples on how to use the node.

+## Web UI

+A Web UI is accessible on [localhost:7424](http://localhost:7424).
+It lists all your local IPFS files as well as allows you to create your own PQL definitions, test them and save them to IPFS.

 ## Docs